Agency monitoring

 Use the report to prioritize broken forms, booking links, phone CTAs, quote paths, menus, and service-page contact paths.

-Send the affected URL and fix note to the person editing the client site.
+Send the page to fix and fix note to the person editing the client site.

 Rerun the scan after publishing so the report shows fixed, remaining, or changed evidence.

-Use weekly monitoring for clients with frequent edits, seasonal campaigns, provider widgets, call tracking, or changing menus.
+Use retesting for clients with frequent edits, seasonal campaigns, provider widgets, call tracking, or changing menus.

-Keep agency delivery self-serve by selling the report and monitoring value instead of manual custom review.
+Keep agency delivery productized by selling the report and monitoring value instead of manual custom review.

 Evidence examples